jukkamic/spring-ai-test/README.md

 In the future you won't need to copy dependencies unless of course you run *clean* or they change.

-## Run the UI without the scaffolding
+## Run the application without the scaffolding that is the MCP server

 ```bash
 mvn clean compile -Ptest